Serena Williams’ 1,000th match ends in defeat at Italian Open

-Serena Williams’ 1,000th tour-level match ended in defeat as she marked her return to action with a 7-6 (6), 7-5 loss to Nadia Podoroska on Wednesday in the second round of the Italian Open.
+Serena Williams’ 1,000th tour-level singles match ended in defeat as she marked her return to action with a 7-6 (6) 7-5 loss to Nadia Podoroska in the second round of the Italian Open.

-The eighth-seeded Williams, who hadn’t played since the Australian Open, came from a break down twice in the opening set and saved the first three set points she faced in the tiebreaker before Podoroska converted her fourth.
+The eighth-seeded Williams, who hadn’t played since the Australian Open, rallied from a break down twice in the opening set on Wednesday and saved the first three set points she faced in the tiebreaker before Podoroska converted her fourth.
 The Argentine went on to win in 1 hour, 58 minutes.

+“It’s tough to have a first match on clay.
+It was definitely kind of good to go the distance and to try to be out there, but clearly I can do legions better,” said Williams, who has won the Italian Open four times.

 The 24-year-old Podoroska took a 5-2 lead in the second set but was broken at love the first time she tried to serve out the match.
-However, she broke Williams again in the 12th game to seal her third career win over a top-10 player.
+She broke Williams again in the 12th game to seal her third career win over a top-10 player.

+“It’s special win.
+She’s a great athlete.
+She did too many things for our sport.
+It’s history,” Podoroska said.

+“So for me it’s very special.
+But most of all, I’m happy the way I played.
+I felt again comfortable on clay, on my game, and that’s most important for me.”
+Defending champion Simona Halep was forced to retire with a left calf injury in the second set of her match against fellow former No. 1 Angelique Kerber.

+Second-seeded Naomi Osaka is also out after losing 7-6 (2) 6-2 to Jessica Pegula of the United States.
+Fourth-seeded Sofia Kenin lost 6-1 6-4 to Barbora Krejcikova.

+Top-ranked Ashleigh Barty and former champion Karolina Pliskova earned straight-set wins, while Vera Zvonareva ousted 11th-seeded Petra Kvitova 6-4 3-6 6-4.

-In the men’s tournament, Rafael Nadal was playing local teenager Jannik Sinner.
+In the men’s tournament, Rafael Nadal held off a strong challenge from local teenager Jannik Sinner to prevail 7-5 6-4.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines